 textview -name helloWorldText -text HelloWorld

-Important to note is that all properties have a default value, which is generally the most suitable or all-around best value for that property.
+All properties have a default value, which is generally the most suitable or all-around best value for that property.
 In the previous example, neither height nor width – both mandatory properties for any widget – are specified.
 No specification by the user means that the widget uses the default values for that property, which for height and width are “wrap” (“wrap content” in full) – a special value for widgets which resizes the widget to match its contents.
 Had no name been specified (also a required property), the default widget name would have been “widget#” where # is replaced by the number widget that that widget is.
 So the default names would be “widget1”, “widget2”, and so on.

 TextView is the Android name for the widget which simply displays text.
 In addition to the basic properties, and TextView widget also has a text property.
 The value of the text property is the text (String) that is displayed in the app.
 The default value of the text property is an empty String, or nothing.
 An example of the definition of a TextView was given above.

 EditText is the Android widget equivalent for what is more commonly known as a text field – an editable space in which the user can input text.
 In addition to the basic properties, an EditText also has a default text property, and a hint property.
 The default text property is the initial (default) value of the EditText, which is editable.
 The hint property is the text that is displayed (typically in gray) if the field is empty at the time – examples of common hints are: “Enter message here,” or “Type here,” or “name.”
 Its function is typically to suggest a particular type of user interaction or user input.
-The default values of both of these properties is an empty String, or nothing.
+The default value of both of these properties is an empty String, or nothing.
 EditText and TextView are very similar, and so definition of an EditText looks quite similar:

 edittext -name myEditText -hint enter text here

-The Button widget is exactly what it sounds like: it is a button.
+The Button widget is exactly what it sounds like: a button.
 Aside from the basic properties, the Button widget, like the TextView and EditText widgets, also has a text property, which is the display text of the button.
 Again, the text property has a default value of no text.
-More uniquely for the Button widget, however, there is also the action property, which is the Java code that is run whenever the button is clicked.
+Uniquely for the Button widget, however, there is also the action property, which is the Java code that is run whenever the button is clicked.
 Note that it the value of the action property is the Java code that is run – this means that users using this property need to input correct and compilable Java code as its value.
 Naturally, the default value of the action property is nothing.
 An example of a Button widget definition follows:

 button -name button1 -text print HelloWorld -action System.out.println(“Hello World”)